userfront/guide/guide/examples/create-react-app.md

 ## 3. Sign up

 The signup form is now functional and is in "Test mode".
 Try adding some user information to the form to sign up.
-This will create a user in your dashboard:
+This will create a user in your dashboard, visible by toggling the "Test mode" on:

 ![Userfront dashboard test mode](https://res.cloudinary.com/component/image/upload/v1612980797/permanent/create-react-app-2.png)

 By default, the signup form also redirected the page to `http://localhost:3000/dashboard`.

 Create React App serves the same file for all pages by default, so you still see a signup page even though you just signed up.

 You can edit the redirect location by visiting `Toolkit > Signup` in the Userfront dashboard.

 ### Next steps

-To continue building this example for a Single Page App (SPA) using React Router, check out the [React Router example](/examples/react-router).
+To continue this example for a Single Page App (SPA) with proper routing using React Router, move on to the [React Router example](/guide/examples/react-router).